Cycling laws in California

 There are no federal laws outlining the rules of the road.
 Instead, each state has its own set of traffic laws.
 In many cases, these are based at least in part on the Uniform Vehicle Code.

 In addition to this, counties, cities, and towns may have their own traffic regulations, usually known as ordinances or codes.

 There are often regulations in other jurisdictions, including college campuses and military bases.

 These local regulations may not take away any rights listed in the state traffic laws, unless this option is expressly permitted by the state.
 They also may not permit a person riding a bike to do anything prohibited by state law.

-See below for state laws and municipal regulations that influence your bicycle riding in California.
+See below for state laws and municipal regulations that apply to riding your bike in California.

 Municipal cycling information & ordinances:

 Would you like to see your state’s traffic law and/or municipality’s traffic ordinances for cyclists listed on our site?

 Simply complete the form below, and we will add that to our work plan.
 Providing us with a link to the local ordinances (if requested) can greatly speed up the process.